Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Overview

-Alluxio serves as a new data access layer in the ecosystem (TODO: what ecosystem???), residing between any persistent storage systems, such as Amazon S3, Microsoft Azure Object Store, Apache HDFS, or OpenStack Swift, and computation frameworks such as Apache Spark, Presto, or Hadoop MapReduce.
+Alluxio serves as a new data access layer in the big data and machine learning ecosystem, residing between any persistent storage systems, such as Amazon S3, Microsoft Azure Object Store, Apache HDFS, or OpenStack Swift, and computation frameworks such as Apache Spark, Presto, or Hadoop MapReduce.
 Note that Alluxio itself is not a